bcgsc/pori/docs/repos.md

     ![graphkb loaders](./images/graph-icon_outline.svg)

     GraphKB loaders is responsible for all data import into GraphKB.
-Automatic Import modules are provided for a variety of external ontologies and knowledgebases such as: Ensembl, Entrez Genes, RefSeq, HGNC, Disease Ontology, NCI Thesaurus, CIViC, DoCM, etc.
+Automatic Import modules are provided for a variety of external ontologies and knowledge bases such as: Ensembl, Entrez Genes, RefSeq, HGNC, Disease Ontology, NCI Thesaurus, CIViC, DoCM, etc.

 </div>